 Arthur River Free Camping on Plenty Highway

-We decided to go further and stay by the river.
-The place is called Arthur River Camping and it was a bull’s eye as it was beautiful and covered with trees.
+We decided to drive further and stay by the river.
+The place was called Arthur River Camping and it was perfect as it was beautiful and covered with trees.
+We were located near a cattle yard, so cows were grazing near us.

-I was located near a cattle yard, so cows were grazing near us.
-Unfortunately Arthur River did not have any water, but at least we had a nice walk with Nell to gather some firewood for the evening.
+This was the time of the year when Arthur River did not have any water, but at least we had a nice walk with Nell to gather some firewood for the evening.

 The evening fell slowly.
 The shapes of the trees lengthened in the setting sun and the hawks went hunting.
 In the distance we watched a hawk eating a lizard in a hurry on the top of a dry tree.